OpenFreeEnergy/openfe/docs/guide/execution/quickrun_execution.rst

 The planning and preparation of a campaign of alchemical simulations using the ``openfe`` package is intended to be achievable on a local workstation in a matter of minutes.
-The **execution** of these simulations however requires a large amount of computational power and is intended to be distributed across a HPC environment.
+The **execution** of these simulations however requires a large amount of computational power, and beyond running single calculations locally, is intended to be distributed across a HPC environment.
 Doing this requires storing and sending the details of the simulation from the local workstation to a HPC environment, this can be done via the :func:`.Transformation.dump` function which :ref:`creates a saved "json" version of the data<dumping_transformations>`.